bokeh/bokeh/sphinx/source/docs/user_guide/annotations.rst

 -------

-It is possible to create |Legend| annotations easily by specifying legend arguments to the glyph methods, when creating a plot.
+It is possible to create |Legend| annotations easily by specifying legend arguments to the glyph methods when creating a plot.

 Basic Legend Label
 ~~~~~~~~~~~~~~~~~~

-To provide a simple explicit label for a glypy, pass the ``legend_label``
+To provide a simple explicit label for a glyph, pass the ``legend_label``
 keyword argument:

 .. code-block:: python

     p.circle('x', 'y', legend_label="some label")

-If multiple glyphs are given the same label, they will all be combined in to a
+If multiple glyphs are given the same label, they will all be combined into a
 single legend item with that label.

 .. bokeh-plot:: docs/user_guide/examples/plotting_legend_label.py